On this page...

 You will be advised by your clinical team if you will require screening before or during your admission.

 Surgical site infection surveillance is carried out by a dedicated surveillance team.
 The aim is to reduce the incidence of surgical site infection.
-Specialities such as orthopaedic, spinal and cranial surgeries are regularly monitored.
+Specialities such as orthopaedic, spinal and cranial surgeries are monitored.

 Results of the surveillance are fed back to clinicians and relevant key stakeholders.
 High-risk and high-incidence areas are identified and improvement plans (formal and informal) are developed with clinicians.